African Graduate Fellowships

 The fellowship is awarded for a maximum duration of five semesters and one intervening summer session, with a review every semester for satisfactory academic performance.
 For the Counseling Psychology graduate program, the duration may be extended to a maximum of seven semesters.

 - Tuition fees, for a maximum of nine credits per semester

 - Student services and activities fees

 - Medical service and health insurance fees

-- A monthly housing allowance for non-residents of Cairo or accommodation in University Residences at AUC New Cairo
+- Monthly housing allowance or accommodation in University residences at the AUC New Cairo campus

 Responsibilities of Fellows